nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/power-bi/standards/user-hints/user-hints.md

 The maximum number of personal bookmarks per report is 20.
 When you create a bookmark, the following elements are saved with the bookmark:

-- The current page
+- the current page
-- Filters
+- filters
-- Slicers, including slicer type (for example, dropdown or list) and slicer state
+- slicers, including slicer type (for example, dropdown or list) and slicer state
-- Visual selection state (such as cross-highlight filters)
+- visual selection state (such as cross-highlight filters)
-- Sort order
+- sort order
-- Drill location
+- drill location

 Microsoft have [guidance on bookmarks][hint 6] available online.